xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

        (i)   there is no state.
 The current state is a terminal.
        (ii)  the state ahead is a mouth state.
-       (iii) the state ahead complies to the conditions of a spring.
+       (iii) the state ahead is a spring.

 The first condition comes natural.
 The second condition exists, because recipes cannot be accumulated beyond mouth states.
 As a direct consequence, the walk